 I am currently a postdoc at UNCW and Scripps working with Till Wagner and Ian Eisenman to improve modelling of large tabular icebergs.
 Current iceberg models do a poor job of simulating gigantic icebergs, which account for over 90% of the mass of ice lost from Antarctic ice shelves.
 Our aim is to significantly improve the simulation of these rare, but important, icebergs.
 I completed my PhD at Columbia University in 2019 with Lorenzo Polvani on a range of polar topics, most recently on the climate response to projected Antarctic sea ice loss.
 To learn more, visit my personal website markrossengland.com.

 I am a graduate student majoring in Marine Science at UNCW.
 My current research focuses on the impact of sea-ice sourced meltwater on the development of Arctic phytoplankton blooms.
 I received my B.S. in Biology from Cornell University in 2015, where I then worked for several years as a lab manager in a terrestrial biogeochemistry lab.
-After completing my masters I plan to continue my education, pursuing a PhD in a field related to polar research.
+After completing my masters I will continue my Arctic research in Iceland on a Fulbright grant.

 I'm a senior at UNCW majoring in oceanography and physics.
 My research is primarily on the differences in characteristics of first and multi year sea ice.
 As well as the relationship between sea ice melt and the local ecosystem.